 Tool to help people who are at risk and/or struggling with suicide find qualified care: The Finder, gives people struggling with a suicide crisis an opportunity to link to mental health service providers with expertise in suicide risk assessment, management and support.
 The program was launched by: Lexington, MA – HelpPRO, in partnership with the National Suicide Prevention Lifeline, the American Association of Suicidology, the QPR Institute, The Carson J Spencer Foundation, and the Suicide Prevention Resource Center.

 KeepSafe Connections - Douglas County KeepSafe Connections – Helpers in Your Community

 The Sheriff’s Office is very dedicated to the efforts surrounding Suicide Prevention.
-We are active members of the Douglas County Suicide Prevention Alliance.
-The alliance has been working diligently over the last several years on a community wide approach to suicide prevention.
-See below for more information on the Alliance.
-One of our biggest projects every year is to work with and support the South Metro Out of the Darkness Walk.
+We are active members of the Douglas Arapahoe Suicide Prevention Alliance.
+The Alliance has been working diligently over the last several years on a community wide approach to suicide prevention.
+Please see below for more information.

 Applied Suicide Intervention Skills Training (ASIST)